couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4200-documents.markdown

 ### Creating A Document

 You create a new document when the user creates a persistent data item in your app, such as a reminder, a photograph or a high score.
-To save this, construct a JSON-compatible representation of the data, instantiate a new `CBLDocument` and save the data to it.
+To save the data, construct a JSON-compatible representation of the data, instantiate a new `CBLDocument` and save the data to it.

 Here's an example from the Grocery Sync demo app: